dfelinto/blender-manual/manual/editors/graph_editor/introduction.rst

    and markers operators are not available in this editor.

 Use High Quality Display
-   Display F-curves using :term:`Anti-Aliasing` and other effects (disable for a better performance).
+   Display F-Curves using :term:`Anti-Aliasing` and other effects (disable for a better performance).

 .. _bpy.types.SpaceGraphEditor.show_extrapolation: